woman in bed unable to sleep

 Postpartum Insomnia and Strategies for a Better Night’s Sleep

 During the first year of my child’s life, I told myself that sleep deprivation was normal.
 And it is, to a certain extent.
-Night feeds and wake ups are just a part of the initiation process into parenthood.
+Night feeds and wake-ups are just a part of the initiation process into parenthood.

 So I did not worry too much that first year about my sleep habits, as I was caught up in the haze of new motherhood and figuring out how to take care of a baby.
 I assumed I would get back on a regular sleep schedule once my son started sleeping through the night.

 When my son finally did start sleeping through the night though, I was surprised to find myself continuing to struggle with falling asleep and staying asleep at night.
-I did not know that postpartum insomnia was something that many new mothers struggle with.
+I did not know that postpartum insomnia was something that many new mothers struggled with.
 And because I could no longer excuse my poor sleep habits on a frequently waking baby, I realized I had a problem.

-I was also starting to feel the toll that long term sleep deprivation was taking on me mentally, physically and emotionally.
+I was also starting to feel the toll that long-term sleep deprivation was taking on me mentally, physically, and emotionally.
 For anyone who has experienced ongoing sleep problems, I do not need to describe what it feels like.
 There is a reason keeping someone from sleep is a form of torture!

 Was my internal clock permanently disrupted?
 Were my hormones still shifting?
 Was I innately wired as a mother to now wake up to the sound of a pin drop?
 Was I simply not disciplined enough to work out a new sleep schedule?
 What was going on?